imCodePartnerAB/iVIS/docs/sdk/routines/tokens_flow.rst

 .. important::

-    Cookie has expiration time defined.
+    Cookie has expiration time.
 It is defined by value refresh token validity seconds, contact system administrator to know that.

 So tokens flow looks like

     #.
-Client app login user (access token -> session, refresh token -> cookie with with expiration time).
+Client app login user (access token -> session, refresh token -> cookie with expiration time).
     #.
 If token is expired (IvisOAuth2Utils.isTokenGood(httpServletRequest) -> exchange refresh token from cookie (cookie key "refreshToken") to access token.
     #.
 If cookie does not exist -> login user again.

 Let's see how it looks like.

-In IvisAuthorizationController.java for last two points let's defined method that will define what need to do with unauthorized users.
+In IvisAuthorizationController.java for last two points let's define method that will work with unauthorized users.

 :download:`IvisAuthorizationController.java </sdk/routines/code/IvisAuthorizationController.java>`